-Automated liquid handling was performed with a PIPETMAX[®] equipped with multichannel pipette heads (MAX8x20 and MAX8x200).
-The removable tray on PIPETMAX can hold up to nine ANSI/SLAS-footprint items, including Gilson PIPETMAN[®] DIAMOND tips, microplates, microcentrifuge tubes or PCR tubes in racks, reservoirs, tip waste, and accessories such as the magnetic bead separator rack or orbital shaker.
-PIPETMAN DIAMOND tips in tip adapter blocks were used for all automated liquid handling.
+Automated liquid handling was performed with a Gilson PIPETMAX[®] 268 equipped with multichannel pipette heads (MAX8x20 and MAX8x200).
+(A list of Gilson-supplied items is on the last page.)
+The removable tray on PIPETMAX® can hold up to nine ANSI/SLAS-footprint items, including Gilson PIPETMAN® DIAMOND tips, microplates, microcentrifuge tubes or PCR tubes in racks, reservoirs, tip waste, and accessories such as the magnetic bead separator or orbital shaker.
+Gilson PIPETMAN® DIAMOND tips in tip adapter blocks were used for all automated liquid handling.

-Gilson TRILUTION® micro software running on a tablet PC was used to control PIPETMAX and on-bed accessories including the magnetic bead separator and orbital shaker.
-To obtain the PIPETMAX scripts for the automated Illumina® Nextera® XT DNA Library Preparation Kit discussed in this application note, please contact techsupport@gilson.com.
+Gilson TRILUTION® micro software running on a tablet PC was used to control PIPETMAX® and on-bed accessories including the magnetic bead separator and orbital shaker.
+To obtain the PIPETMAX[®] scripts for automated Illumina Nextera® XT System DNA Library Preparation discussed in this application note, please contact techsupport@gilson.com.